 As soon as the accident happens, find a safe spot to stop the car—failing to do so is a major offense.
 Once you find a safe spot, turn off the engine and switch on the hazard lights.
 See whether you or your passengers have any injuries.
 If someone is hurt or if the road is blocked, call the ambulance and the police right away.
 In case of a minor accident without injured people, don’t forget to note down the physical condition of all parties, just in case they try to claim for an injury later.
 It’s also crucial to stay calm.
-While you will undoubtedly feel shaken, take a few deep breaths, analyze the situation and don’t lose your temper.
+While you will undoubtedly feel shaken, take a few deep breaths, analyze the situation, and don’t lose your temper.
 It’s best to quickly check in on other accident participants, but don’t get too close or get into any discussions.

 According to law, you must share your name and address with all people involved in the accident.
 As soon as you see that no one is injured, you can swap insurance details and note down all passenger and witness details.
 If the other driver is not the owner of the vehicle, find out the owner’s name and note down their info as well.
-If the vehicle belongs to the company, write down the company name (in case of trucks, these are usually painted on the trailer or truck doors).
+If the vehicle belongs to the company, write down the company name (in the case of trucks, these are usually painted on the trailer or truck doors).

 Record a Few Things

-Make sure to write the following things concerning the accident: type and color of the car involved, their license plate and take some pictures of the car.
+Make sure to write the following things concerning the accident: type and color of the car involved, their license plate, and take some pictures of the car.
 Even if you were involved in a very light accident, things like a quick bumper repair will probably need to be done, so you want to have all the information present.
-Note down the time, date and address of the crash.
-If there are some unusual driving conditions like snow, muddy road, potholes, lighting and thunder, make sure to note that down too.
+Note down the time, date, and address of the crash.
+If there are some unusual driving conditions like snow, muddy road, potholes, lighting, and thunder, make sure to note that down too.
 All parties involved need to provide their contact information and note down any injuries.
 You can also use your voice recorder app on your phone to describe the accident while it’s still fresh in your mind.
 If you can grab a car accident form from your local police station or DMV, that can also help greatly.

 When to Involve the Authorities

 In most cases, even minor accidents require a legal accident report.
-Make sure to call the police right away, especially if the other driver leaves the scene, you start suspecting they have no insurance, are under the influence of alcohol or drugs or if you suspect insurance fraud.
+Make sure to call the police right away, especially if the other driver leaves the scene, you start suspecting they have no insurance, are under the influence of alcohol or drugs, or if you suspect insurance fraud.
 If you don’t have any means to contact the police right away, tell them about the accident within 24 hours.
-In case you don’t do that, you might be risking a fine, points on your license or even disqualification from driving.
+In case you don’t do that, you might be risking a fine, points on your license, or even disqualification from driving.

 Avoid Any Discussion